-15.(1)(a) The Minister may determine for all members or any category of members of the Senior Management Service-
+- 15. (1) (a) The Minister may, after consultation with the Minister responsible for finance, determine for all members or any category of members of the Senior Management Service- - (i) a framework of minimum and maximum remuneration and benefits;

-- (i) a framework of minimum and maximum remuneration and benefits; - (ii) norms and standards for terms and conditions of service.
+(ii) norms and standards for terms and conditions of service.

-- (b) Insofar as that framework or those norms and standards affect municipal institutions, the Minister must consult the Minister responsible for local government and national organised local government before determining them. - (2) Despite any other legislation to the contrary, the Minister may, after consultation with the relevant executive authority or authorities, determine any specific term or condition of service for all members or categories of members of the Senior Management Service who are- - (a) employees appointed under this Act in a national or provincial institution; - (b) educators; - (c) members of the South African Police Service, appointed, or regarded as having been appointed, in terms of the South African Police Service Act, 1995 (Act No. 68 of 1995); or - (d) members of the Department of Correctional Services, appointed, or regarded as having been appointed, in terms of the Correctional Services Act, 1998 (Act No. 111 of 1998). - (3)(a) The Minister must publish a proposed framework, norms and standards or term or condition of service in terms of subsection (1)(a) or (2) for public comment for a period not less than 30 days in the Gazette. - (b) The Minister must make the comments received available to the public in the prescribed manner. - (c) After consideration of the comments received, the Minister may determine the framework with or without amendments. - (4)(a) If it is reasonable and justifiable in the circumstances, the Minister may depart from the requirements referred to in subsection (5). - (b) In determining whether a departure is reasonable and justifiable, the Minister must take into account the factors mentioned in section 4(4)(b) of the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000). - (5) If in the Minister's opinion good cause is shown, the Minister may grant exemptions from a framework determined in terms of subsection (1)(a)(i). - (6) Unless an exemption is granted in terms of subsection (5), if remuneration or a benefit for a member of the Senior Management Service of an institution is approved which is less than the minimum or exceeding the maximum permitted by a framework determined in terms of subsection, the member- - (a) if it is less, is entitled to the permitted minimum; or - (b) if it is more, is entitled to no more than the permitted maximum.
+- (b) Insofar as that framework or those norms and standards affects municipal institutions, the Minister must determine and act after consultation with the Minister responsible for local government and with the concurrence of national organised local government. - (c) If the national organised local government does not so concur within 60 days after receipt of the proposed framework or norms and standards, the Minister may determine the framework or norms and standards without such concurrence. - (2) Despite any other law to the contrary, the Minister may, after consultation with the relevant executive authority, determine any specific term or condition of service for all 20 members or categories of members of the Senior Management Service who are- - (a) employees appointed under this Act in a national or provincial institution; - (b) educators: - (c) members of the South African Police Service, appointed, or regarded as having been appointed, in terms of the South African Police Service Act, 1995 25 (Act No. 68 of 1995); or - (d) members of the Department of Correctional Services, appointed, or regarded as having been appointed, in terms of the Correctional Services Act, 1998 (Act No. 111 of 1998). - (3) (a) The Minister must publish a proposed framework, norms and standards or term or condition of service in terms of subsection (1)(a) or (2) for public comment for a period not less than 30 days in the Gazette. - (b) The Minister must make the comments received available to the public in the prescribed manner. - (c) After consideration of the comments received, the Minister may determine the 3: framework, norms and standards or term or condition of service with or without amendments. - (4) (a) If it is reasonable and justifiable in the circumstances, the Minister may depart from the requirements referred to in subsection (3). - (b) In determining whether a departure is reasonable and justifiable, the Minister must 40 take into account the factors mentioned in section 4(4)(b) of the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000). - (5) If in the Minister's opinion good cause is shown, the Minister may grant exemptions from a framework determined in terms of subsection (1)(a)(i). - (6) Unless an exemption is granted in terms of subsection (5), if remuneration or a 45 benefit for a member of the Senior Management Service of an institution is approved which is less than the minimum or exceeding the maximum permitted by a framework determined in terms of subsection (1)(a)(i), the member- - (a) if it is less, is entitled to the permitted minimum; or - (b) if it is more, is entitled to no more than the permitted maximum. - (7) A person appointed as the head of an institution and any other member of the Senior Management Service must conclude the prescribed contract of employment within the prescribed period and the prescribed performance agreement for every financial year.